 Aside from the missing evidence to support the viability assessment, it notes in the conclusion that the value is highly sensitive with models producing land values of between negative c. £2.7million to positive c.£5million.
 An assessment of this sensitivity should not be considered suitable as the sole justification for the height of a building which has a significant impact on a Grade II listed structure.
-This is not clear and convincing justification for substantial harm as set out in Paragraph 194 of NPPF:
+This is not clear and convincing justification for substantial harm as set out in a) grade II listed buildings, or grade II registered parks or gardens, should be exceptional;

+Paragraph 194 of NPPF: